armandofox/armandofox.github.io/_pages/mastergeek-theater.md

 This is a well-done (albeit all too brief!)
 16-minute mini-documentary about Admiral Grace Murray Hopper's pivotal role in the development of high level languages, and a mini-portrait of this remarkable character.
 Available on [Vimeo](https://vimeo.com/118556349).

+**If you're interested in learning more:**

+-   [Grace Hopper and the Invention of the Information Age](http://www.worldcat.org/title/grace-hopper-and-the-invention-of-the-information-age/oclc/263065377), by Kurt Beyer, is a fascinating and humanizing look at a nearly-mythologically-prominent figure in this story.

 # 1955-1975: The Real Revolutionaries